giftnuss/foodsharing/docs/setting-things-up.md

 | Username | root |
 | Password | root |

+There you can directly look at and manipulate the data in the database which can be necessary or very useful for manual testing and troubleshouting.

 ## php Code style

 We use php-cs-fixer to format the code style.
 The aim is to make it use the same style as phpstorm does by default.